joncol/sicp/README.md

-<h1>README</h1>
+# README

-This will be my attempt at doing some of the problems from the [SICP](http://mitpress.mit.edu/books/structure-and-interpretation-computer-programs) book (for fun and great success).
+These are my solutions for problems from the [SICP](http://mitpress.mit.edu/books/structure-and-interpretation-computer-programs) book.

-I'm using MIT Scheme and Emacs (with [Evil](https://gitorious.org/evil/pages/Home) mode) to do this.
+I'm using Racket and Emacs (with [Evil](https://gitorious.org/evil/pages/Home) mode) with `run-geiser`.

-Let's see how it goes.